Magnetic Marvels: A Mathematical Exploration of Magnetotactic Bacteria

 m (d(v(t) ) ⃗)/dt= -γ(v(t) ) ⃗+(ε(t) ) ⃗+(F_{ext} ) ⃗

-In this form of Newton’s second law of motion, -γv(t) represents the drag force from the fluid around the Brownian particle (proportional to its velocity and a drag coefficient γ), ε(t) is a random force generated by thermal noise around the Brownian particle, and Fext is any external force (e.g. gravity, external magnetic field).
+In this form of Newton’s second law of motion, -γv(t) represents the force from the fluid around the Brownian particle (proportional to its velocity and a drag coefficient γ), ε(t) is a random force generated by thermal noise around the Brownian particle, and Fext is any external force (e.g. gravity, external magnetic field).

 In a recent model of MTB motion under concentration gradients (of any substance) and magnetic fields (developed by Codutti et al.), active Brownian motion is comprised of two states.
 The first is the “run” state, which occurs when MTB particles move at an uninterrupted pace, and the second is the “change in direction” state, characterized by a sudden stop in self-propulsion and subsequent reorientation.
 These states are accounted for in two rewritten forms of the Langevin equation, which describe the translational and rotational motion of an active Brownian point particle.
 The translational motion of a particle MTB at position r is implicitly described by: